thegulshankumar/WordPress-Action-Scheduler-Cleaner/README.md

 ![WooCommerce](https://img.shields.io/badge/WooCommerce-Compatible-purple)
 ![License](https://img.shields.io/badge/License-GPLv3-yellow)

+### Disclaimer

-> > WordPress® is a trademark of the WordPress Foundation.
-This project is not affiliated with them.
+WordPress® is a registered trademark of the WordPress Foundation.
+This project is not affiliated with, endorsed by, or sponsored by the WordPress Foundation or WooCommerce.

+This utility is provided as-is without any warranty or guarantee of compatibility, performance, or fitness for a particular purpose.
+Always review scripts before execution and test in a staging environment before running on production servers.

+Users are responsible for verifying backups, cron configurations, server permissions, and database integrity before using this tool.